hakanu/blog/_posts/2015-08-24-jekyll-disqus-same-comment-everywhere.markdown

 layout: post
 category: jekyll
 author: Hakan Uysal
-title: Solving comment problem with Disqus on Jekyll: same comment everywhere
+title: Solving Disqus comment problem on Jekyll - same comments everywhere
 date: '2015-08-24 23:31:13'

 ---

-I have been using Disqus in order to handle blog comments for a long time.
+I have been using [Disqus](http://disqus.com) in order to handle blog comments for a long time.
 I was also using it when I was with Ghost.
+It's a great and good looking way to handle comments.
+It makes your blog more mobile.
+It has one downside which is that the comment box is iframe so I don't think it's good for SEO.

 Disqus's own help center: